| | From Barbarians to Rome

 the effort to expand the Roman frontier to the Elbe river, but this halted after

+the disasterous Varus disaster in 9 CE.
 After the Civilis revolt during the Year of the Four Emperors (69

 CE) the area along the Rhine became a military frontier.
 The Emperor Domitian